jtanx/picopterx/code/README.md

 * gcc/g++ >= 4.7 (4.8 or later is recommended)
 * gpsd, libgps-dev (hexacopter only, or otherwise *nix with a GPS/`gpsfake`)
 * wiringPi
+* ServoBlaster - experimental version
+* boost - only for `shared_ptr` and only for the server (src/server/picopter.cpp) due to Thrift dependency

 ### Optionals
 * Doxygen (for generating source code documentation)